joesyverson/cmon-learn-some-sql/README.md

 Exit My S Q L: `EXIT`;

-Before we wrap up this part, let’s get rid of the Test model and its corresponding table : `rails d model test`
+Before we wrap up this part, let’s get rid of the Test model and its corresponding table :

+`rails d model test
+rails g migration drop_tests
+`

+In `db/migrate`, select the migration file with the timestamp followed by `_drop_tests.rb`.
+Between `def change` and `end`, write `drop_table: tests`.

+Then, in terminal:

+`rails db:migrate`

+This will remove the table generated with the model.

 In the following part, we’ll seed a database using Rails, then compare syntax between Active Record and S Q L.